ramagosumt/Infotainment_HMI_FPT_Automotive/README.md

 ├── CMakeLists.txt # Build configuration
 └── README.md
 ```
 ---

-## 🚧 Notes
+## 🚧 Project Notes

-This is a technical learning project.
-Focus is on system structure, UI logic, and workflow simulation — not polished visuals or full automotive feature completeness.
+This is a **technical learning prototype**.
+Focus is on system structure, UI logic, and workflow simulation — **not** polished visuals or complete automotive feature sets.

 ---

-## 📖 Acknowledgements
+## 🙏 Acknowledgements

-Developed independently as part of my effort to better understand automotive software development, AR HUD technology, and customer collaboration processes, inspired by my work with **FPT Automotive**.
+Developed independently as part of my initiative to deepen expertise in automotive software, AR HUD technologies, and customer-aligned development, inspired by my work at **FPT Automotive**.

 ---

-## 😎 Bonus: Why ImGUI-style Editor?
+## 😎 Why a Custom ImGUI-style Editor?

-I wanted full control over HUD configuration without relying on external libraries.
-The editor window is built entirely with Qt Quick and mimics the lightweight, immediate-style behavior of **ImGUI**, allowing real-time tweaks of system visuals during development.
+To retain full control over HUD configuration without third-party dependencies.
+The editor is built entirely with **Qt Quick**, mimicking the lightweight, immediate-style behavior of **ImGUI**, enabling real-time HUD tweaks during development.